 Recovery Resources has been providing interventions, education and prevention to students dating back to 1999.
 Our agency began working with Exeter Unified School District in 1999 providing education and counseling services to the elementary, middle and high schools.
 Our agency continues to provide alcohol and drug intervention and prevention in that school district.

 After establishing our standing in the community, we began providing services to Visalia Unified School District.
 For 5 years we worked with the Tulare County Department of Education to provide smoking cessation for many of the rural school districts and high schools.
 Most recently our agency has continued to move in the direction of alcohol and drug prevention which also included smoking and vaping cessation.
-Our services are now being offered in Four school districts.
-Tulare Joint Union School District, Dinuba Unified School District, Exeter Unified School District and Visalia Unified School District.
+Our services are now being offered in Five school districts.
+Tulare Joint Union School District, Dinuba Unified School District, Exeter Unified School District, Visalia Unified School District, and Porterville Unified School District.
 As we continue to expand our services into additional school districts we continue to strive for professional, ethical and meaningful services to the staff and students of the school districts we serve.

 As a part of our service our agency continues to collect statistical data to the school sites so they can see the progress and/or success of the program.
 The goal is to minimize substance use, improve attendance and retention, improve grades and increase graduations.